kukuu/react-hooks/README.md

 4. Which is not how REACT works.
 So the use of Hooks like user data allows you to preserve local states on re-render.

+5. React Hooks are simple functions that work in conjunction with the React dispatcher.
+As such, they need to be called at rendering time (of the respective component), and they have to appear in the same order.

+6. React Hooks should never be inside a condition or loop.

+7. They can only be used by functional components.

 ```
 ## What does it do?